AchanMohamadArif/Teacher-student-Dashboard/README.md

 # Teacher-Student Project Dashboard

-This is a web application that provides a dashboard for both teachers and students to manage resources, feedback, and attendance.
-Teachers can upload resources, assign work, and track student attendance, while students can view resources, submit assignments, and provide feedback.
+This is a web application that provides a dashboard for both teachers and students to manage resources and feedback.
+Teachers can upload resources & assign work while students can view resources, assignments, and provide feedback.

 ## Features
 - **Login Page**:Teacher or Student with the mame.
-- **Teacher Dashboard**: Upload resources, manage students, and track attendance.
+- **Teacher Dashboard**: Upload resources and assignments
-- **Student Dashboard**: View resources, submit assignments, and give feedback.
+- **Student Dashboard**: View resources, assignments, and give feedback.
-- **Attendance Management**: Mark attendance for students.
-- **Assign Work**: Teachers can assign work to students, and students can submit assignments.
+- **Assign Work**: Teachers can assign work to students, and students can view the assignments works.

 ## Prerequisites
 - Node.js (version >= 14.x)